After every QSO I have a habit of giving a personal touch, by sending an email to that Ham with greetings and requesting for QSL on LoTW and eQSL.

 Solution: I requested him to update his Grid Square, and I got the new DXCC entity in my list.

-Solution: I never replied to this Ham again, and to date, I cannot accept a thought of paying money to someone for doing just ONE CLICK on the internet logbook.
+Solution: I never replied to this Ham again, and to date, I cannot accept the thought of paying money to someone for doing just ONE CLICK on the internet logbook.
 In the end, it’s just a Hobby.
 Not a business.